amkhrjee/game-story/README.md

 ## What is this App?
 Made using ReactJS with Authentication and Realtime Database provided by Google's Firebase, this web app provides all sorts of information about games.
-The users can upload a game themselves by jut signing up or signing in.
+The users can upload a game themselves by just signing up or signing in.
 ## The App Link
 Here is the link to the web app:  [GameStory](https://aniruddh-mukherjee.github.io/game-story/)
 ## Related Blog